liprais/TeraQuery/README.md

+#TeraQuery:
-#TeraQuery:a Simple TERADATA Query Tool using JDBC & JRuby
+#a Simple TERADATA Query Tool using JDBC & JRuby

 ##Goal
 * This is meant to be a simple command-line tool which can be used to query TERADATA DATABASE using JDBC & JRuby